cits3007/cits3007.github.io/src/faq.md

 date of the assessment to request that these arrangements be put in place.
 Please do so by [emailing the Unit Coordinator](/#unit-coordinator).

-The exam for CITS3007 is School-run, rather than organised by the Exams Office, so you *will* need to email the Unit Coordinator to request that alternative exam arrangements be put in place.
+The exam for {{ siteinfo.unitcode }} is School-run, rather than organised by the Exams Office, so you *will* need to email the Unit Coordinator to request that alternative exam arrangements be put in place.